 Join us to meander through quiet mountain villages and lively port towns, summit Alpine peaks for panoramic views, and explore on foot and kayak the sun-drenched islands and scenic coastlines of the Adriatic.
 You’ll wonder why you didn’t go sooner.

-Arrive in Ljubljana, Lake Bled & Mostnica Gorge
+Arrival, Lake Bled & Mostnica Gorge

 Welcome to Slovenia!
 We meet our fellow travelers and guide at 9 a.m. in the lobby of Hotel Vander in Slovenia's hip and happening capital.
 This is the "new Old Europe," where the 21st century mingles comfortably with a rich blend of cherished tradition and historic architecture.
 With its artsy bohemian vibe, many have compared Ljubljana to Prague, minus the crowds.